About this recipe

 Storage and Freezing Tips

-- Room temperature: Store covered for 2–3 days.
+- Room temperature: Store covered or wrapped in plastic wrap for 2–3 days.
+Keeps its moisture and flavor.

-- Freezer: Wrap slices or the whole loaf tightly and freeze up to 3 months.
-Thaw at room temperature or warm in the toaster oven.
+- Freezer: Wrap individual slices in plastic wrap, then place in a freezer bag.
+Keeps for up to 3 months.
+Thaw at room temperature or warm directly in the toaster oven.

 Walnut Banana Bread (Moist, Easy & One-Bowl Recipe)